Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 print("Hello, Sailor from Jai!");
 ```
 This is a complete code statement, so it must end with a semicolon **;**

-(You can place several code lines on one line, if you separate them with ; but this makes code less readable).

 We now have the following code: